 The assembly's wishes are carried out through the bodies set out in IBSA's Statutes (Constitution) and Internal Regime Regulations (By-laws).
 The key bodies are:

-Comprising the President, the Vice-President, the Secretary General, the Treasurer, the Technical Director and the Medical Director.
+Comprising the President, the Vice-President, the Secretary General,

-IBSA has five continental organisations:
+IBSA also has five regional committees:

 Each sport has a committee in charge of developing the sport, ensuring a strong competition calendar, setting the rules of the sport, laying down the sports technical conditions for events, plus many other matters related to their sport.